cockroachdb/pebble/docs/RFCS/20220311_pebble_flushable_ingested_sstable.md

 where `Kind` is `InternalKeyKindIngestSST`, and `Key` is a path to the ingested SST on disk.

-Since the batch is not applied to the memtable, and because `InternalKeyKindIngestSSTs` cannot appear within batches created outside of ingestion, we skip the call to `memtable.Apply()` in `d.commitApply()`.
-Note that `InternalKeyKindLogData` can appear amidst other entries that are applied to the memtable, making it different than `InternalKeyKindIngestSSTs`.

 When replaying the WAL, we check every batch's first entry and if `keykind == InternalKeyKindIngestSSTs` then we continue reading the rest of the entries in the batch of SSTs and replay the ingestion steps - we construct a